ECU Head Football Coach Ruffin McNeill Discusses The Upcoming Navy Game

 Head Football Coach Ruffin McNeill Discusses The Upcoming Tulane Game

-Marc Yellock, a four-year East Carolina letterman, is in his fifth season of his second tour of action with the Pirate coaching staff.
+Marc Yellock, a four-year East Carolina letterman, is in his sixth season of his second tour of action with the Pirate coaching staff.

 Yellock, who officially joined head coach Ruffin McNeill's staff on Feb.
 2, 2010, added to his responsibilities a year later with oversight of the entire defensive line in ECU's newly-implemented 3-4 package after serving as ends coach during his initial campaign.